conghuynhho/huynh-obsidian/Working/GGJ monorepo/R&D GGJ Turbo Repo.md

 	- `git mv source-dir/ dest/new-source-dir`
 7. Test build config
 	`turbo prune` works well.
-	It keeps the `package.json` and the `yarn.lock` stail for each service
+	If no package change It keeps the `package.json` and the `yarn.lock` intact for each service in every prune

 - with yarn workspace only `yarn.lock` is respected. others is ignore.
 -  ✅ when updating package in the child -> `yarn.lock` in the root update correctly